Exploring ultra-high energy neutrino experiments through the lens of the transport equation: Summary and outlook

 As a case study, we consider the recent observation of a UHE neutrino event at \kmn{}.
 This has sparked interest in the community, as it has been suggested that it might be in tension with the non-observation of neutrinos of similarly high energy at \ic{}.
 We focused on the case of a diffuse source, as well as on localized point sources.
 The results of the comparison of the two experiments are summarized in \cref{tab:summary}.
 Indeed we find, in the case of a diffuse source with power-law flux, a tension between the two datasets that is compatible with Ref.~\cite{titans}.
 In the case of an energy-localized diffuse source or a point-source, the tension is somewhat stronger, while a point source of transient nature may alleviate the tension.
+A word of caution is in order: recall that we are only considering one type of event, namely muon tracks.
+Other types include NC-initiated events from all neutrino flavors, as well as CC-initiated events from electron and tau neutrinos.
+Since both take place inside the detector, the effective volume coincides with the instrumented volume, and \ic{} is more sensitive to them than \kmn{}, at least until \kmn{} is fully instrumented.
+Thus, if one were to include them, one would find a larger tension (see \cite{titans}): in this sense the tensions we quote are to be taken as underestimations.
+In place of \cref{eq:effectiveradius}, the effective radius for events of all kinds should read, roughly \beq \left(R_{\rm det} + 1/b_\mu\right) + 3 \frac{\sigma^{\rm NC}}{\sigma^{\rm CC}} R_{\rm det} + 2 R_{\rm det}\,, \eeq meaning that the expected total number of events in each experiment is larger than the expected number of muon tracks by a factor of order one.
+Note that this very simple estimate is in qualitative agreement with the \ic{} all-flavor effective area being about twice as large as the muon effective area (see, for instance, \cite{Abbasi_2025}).
+Correspondingly, the ratio $\Delta$ of expected number events at \ic{} versus \kmn{} increases by about $10\%$ in favor of \ic{}.
+In the case of a PS, by employing \cref{eq:B-Btilda,eq:DeltaSigma}, we estimate an increase of a few percent in the significance of the tension.
+In the case of a diffuse source, a precise assessment would require the inclusion of these event topologies in our formalism, and performing the fit to an extended dataset, which is beyond the scope of our work.
+We expect, however, a similar result.

+Finally, let us mention that there are limits on the flux of UHE neutrinos from the Pierre Auger Observatory (PAO) null results~\cite{PierreAuger:2023pjg}.
+We would arrive at similar conclusions regarding the tension between KM3NeT and PAO in the case of a diffuse flux, since the latter pose a bound similar to that of IC (as can be seen also in \cite{KM3NeT:2025npi}), while in the case of a PS, on account of the limited exposure of PAO due to the Earth rotation and its reduced angular sensitivity, no significant tension would arise.

 We believe that our approach is complementary to the dedicated Monte Carlo simulations that are typically employed for the predictions at neutrino telescopes, and is useful for efficiently including both theoretical and systematic uncertainties, by virtue of its simplicity: all predictions are made from just one integral along the line of sight.
 There are several directions along which our analysis may be improved, in preparation for the next decade of physics at ultra high energy neutrino telescopes.
 It is straightforward, although rather lengthy, to include the full geometric and environmental effects in a numerical solution to \cref{eq:full-solution}, including the shape of the detector, its efficiency, or more sophisticated models of the Earth's composition.
 Moreover, the formalism allows for the inclusion of new physics effects, as we briefly outline in \cref{sec:BSM}.